5th WBFJA Awards

-5th Edition of The WBFJA Award, also known as 'Cinemar Samabartan' (Convocation of Cinema or Carnival of Films) will take place on 16 January 2022 honoring best movies of the past two years.
+5th Edition of The WBFJA Awards, also known as 'Cinemar Samabartan' (Convocation of Cinema or Carnival of Films) took place on 16 January 2022 honoring best movies of the past two years.

 Theme & Outline

 Called 'Cinemar Samabartan' (Convocation of Cinema or Carnival of Films), the festival will have the tag line 'Cinemar Moja Cinemar Hall E' (you can truly enjoy the charm of films by watching on big screen) as the campaign to bring back the audience to the cinema halls and multiplexes which is incomparable with OTT.

 Lifetime Achievement

 The Lifetime Achievement award for WBFJA 2021 was given to Victor Banerjee.